 If you tick any box at questions 5 to 8, your answer to that question is 'yes' and you do not have simpler tax affairs.
-Go directly to Other ways to prepare your tax return in the next column.
+Go directly to Other ways to prepare your tax return on the next page.

 5 Did you receive taxable income from any of the following sources?